Research-Squirrel-Engineers/DGUF_PointSamplingTool/Draft.md

 From the perspective of the reviewers the software is activley maintained by almost entirely one developer.
 Pull requests are open but the problems solved or otherwise commented.

 * :bangbang:**Is it possible to support software development?**
+ The software development can be supported and has been supported, as proven by a number of accepted pull requests in the Github repository.
+However, the developed does not give a guideline as to how he expects contributions to be submitted (contribution guideline).
+The developer also does not describe a roadmap of a goals as to which functions might be implemented in later versions.
+This might give other developers an orientation as to which contributions might be useful to make.
+However, one might argue that the developer might consider his work to be finished or the tool sufficiently apt for use in QGIS.
+In that case, there are possibly no future plans apart from maintaining the software.

 #### Quality of implementation